 Last fall, a bill to block U.S. air carriers from participating in the EU's emissions trading system flew through the House of Representatives.
 Now it appears stalled there until after the Nov.
 6 elections, industry and congressional sources say.
 The bill, co-sponsored by Sens.
 John Thune (R-S.D.) and Claire McCaskill (D-Mo.), was approved by the Senate before the chamber adjourned for recess.
 Supporters had expressed hope that the House would consider the bill during its pro-forma session ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "EU ETS Bill Now Stalled in the House".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "EU ETS Bill Now Stalled in the House".